BlenTesfaye/MovieMatrix/README.md

 Many-to-One with Movies Model: Each review and rating is associated with a single movie.
 Many-to-One with Users Model: Each review and rating is created by a single user

-## MVP and Stretch Goals
+### MVP and Stretch Goals

-MVP:
+# MVP:
 * Basic Movie Listings: includes interface to display a list of movies with essential details like title, release year, director, and genre.

 * Search and Filtering: a functionality that allows users to find movies by title and filtering options like genre. (allow users to explore the database.)

 * Review and Rating System:  allows users to leave text-based reviews and numerical ratings for movies.

-Optional User Registration: for users who want to leave reviews.
+* User Registration: for users who want to leave reviews.

-Stretch goals:
+# Stretch goals:

 - User Interaction: Allow users to comment on reviews and like/favorite movies.
 This adds a social aspect to the application.
 - External APIs: for Integrating external movie data APIs (e.g. IMDB) for database to have detailed movie information, images, and trailers.